isabella232/support/INTRO.md

 <a name="#enterprise"></a>
 ## Enterprise Ideals, Flexible Features

-Many motivations went into building up a Python stack at PayPal, but as in any enterprise environment, we were looking to achieve the
+Many motivations have gone into building up a Python stack at PayPal, but as in any enterprise environment, we continuously aim to achieve the following:
-following:

   * [**Interoperability**](#interoperability)
   * [**Introspectability**](#introspectability)